 We have an entire article about the physical signs of anxiety and why they happen, so check it out if you’re really curious about what’s going on inside your body when you have a panic attack.
-Long story short, panic attacks and all the physical symptoms that come along with them, are just your body’s way of protecting you from danger.
+Long story short, panic attacks and all their physical symptoms are just your body’s way of protecting you from danger.

 (psst if you’re in need of some stress management tips, we’ve got those too).

-It can be hard to calm yourself down while your brain and body are trying to get a handle of the situation, so here are 7 ways that you can help yourself get through a panic attack.
-And you KNOW we wouldn’t recommend anything that isn’t vetted by our in-house mental health professional, Natalie Asayag.
+It can be hard to calm yourself down while your brain and body are trying to get a handle on the situation.
+The time to research how to handle a panic attack should preferably not be while you’re having one.
+And while there’s no magic cure to stop a panic attack immediately, here are 8 ways that you can help yourself get through one.

 Find one object in the room to keep your mind focused while you work through your panic attack.
 Maybe it’s your computer screen background.
 Maybe you look out your window to focus on someone cutting their grass.

 Whatever you decide to give your attention to, make sure that it’s calming for you in a moment when you’re definitely the opposite of calm!